 After that, I wiped down the lamp base with a very damp microfiber cloth.

 My first thought when deciding how to restyle this lamp was to spray paint it.
 Rust-oleum makes amazing spray paint that I use in my workshop all the time.
 I hadn’t used the Pure Gold yet and I thought it might make this shiny, glaring brass a bit more updated.

-I didn’t get the result I thought I would so I chose to paint the lamp base in Miss Mustard Seed Milk Paint in Typewriter.
+I didn’t get the result I thought I would, so I painted the lamp base in Miss Mustard Seed Milk Paint in Typewriter.
 I have had lots of success with this milk paint on lamp bases and I knew I could expect great results!

 Don’t be alarmed at the scary first coat!
 This is so normal with milk paint!